Network-Direction/chatbot/plugins/mist/README.md

 - - - -
 ## Files
+### sql_create.py
+    Standalone script that connects to the SQL server (as globally defined in the app) Creates the table and required fields

 ### mistdebug.py
     Used when debugging is enabled
     Opens a log file, and writes entries to the file